MingyuKim-2933/MingyuKim-2933/README.md

 ### About me
 - 🎓   I'm a Master's degree at the Department of Aritificial Intelligence, Korea University.

-- ✍️   Passionate about NLP and Computer Vision
+- ✍️   Passionate about NLP and Generative AI

 - ✨   Profile : More About Me in Notion